What is this?

 When I first started working, I didn’t have dataloggers or any way of monitoring some of the spaces where we were storing collections.
 I also don’t have an HVAC system or any sort of automatic or even semi-automatic way of controlling the environment in spaces.
 All control requires a person turning something on or off, opening or closing a door, etc.

 I needed to make decisions about placement of shelves, furniture, collections and dehumidifiers, but I didn’t really know what was going on in these spaces.
-A datalogger could tell me general information, but I needed detailed knowledge about different areas within the same space, so I came up with a simple solution that can be applied when you have no budget at all.
+A datalogger could tell me general information, but I needed detailed knowledge about different areas within the same space, so I came up with a simple environmental monitoring solution that can be applied when you have no budget at all.

 Why this model works for me